KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/bushido.md

 A spirit aligned with purpose.

-Bushidō is the Japanese expression of this universal aspiration.
+Bushidō is the Japanese expression of this universal longing within you.

-It teaches:
+It invites you:
-*	How to hold power without aggression.
+* To hold power without aggression.
-*	How to embody purpose without arrogance.
+* To embody purpose without arrogance.
-*	How to stand firm without becoming rigid.
+* To stand firm without becoming rigid.
-*	How to protect life without clinging to it.
+* To protect life without clinging to it.

-It is the path of integration, the path of inner mastery.
+It is the path of integration, the path of your inner mastery.

-A warrior of Bushidō is simply a human being fully awake to responsibility, fully attuned to love, and fully committed to conduct that honors the one Source from which all beings arise.
+To walk as a warrior of Bushidō is to be fully awake to your responsibility, attuned to love, and committed to conduct that honors the one Source from which all beings arise.

 ## The Way Beneath All Ways

-In its deepest essence, Bushidō is a vow:
+In its deepest essence, Bushidō is a vow you can make:

-May my presence uplift the world.
+May your presence uplift the world.
-May my action reflect integrity.
+May your action reflect integrity.
-May my heart remain unclouded.
+May your heart remain unclouded.
-May my courage serve love.
+May your courage serve love.
-May I walk the Way—
+May you walk the Way—
-even when no one sees me walk.
+even when no one sees you walk.

 Bushidō is not the way of the sword.

-It is the way of the heart
+It is the way of your heart
 sharpened into clarity.

-And in this book,
-it becomes another thread—
-one of the most luminous—
-woven into your great tapestry of remembrance.
+Here, it becomes another thread— one of the most luminous— woven into the great tapestry of your remembrance.

+Let this be your reminder:
-A reminder that awakening is not escape.
+Awakening is not escape.
 It is discipline.
 It is service.
 It is love lived with precision.